A couple of years back, sub $100 smartphones usually had severe performance issues that made them unbearable to work with.

 If you’re a light gamer, you can consider it.
 But for heavy gaming, I’ll recommend a better SOC like Snapdragon 450, Helio P60, or the Snapdragon 636.

-Due to the ultra-efficient 12nm technique, the battery life lasts longer and the phone is less likely to overheat on heavy usage.
+Due to its efficient 12nm node, the battery life lasts longer and the phone is less likely to overheat on heavy usage.
 Compared to the Snapdragon 425, the battery life of an Helio A22 device will last longer (assuming that they have the same battery capacity).

 MediaTek has introduced some new features and technologies such as Dual VoLTE, Bluetooth 5.0, and LPDDR4X for the first time in their budget lineup.
 This move deserves appreciation and hopefully, we will see these advanced features in more budget processors in the near future.